Raising Awareness: The Hidden Epidemic of Violence Against Children.

 • Harmful use of alcohol and drugs

-• Lack of the emotional bonding between the children and parents or caregivers
+• Lack of emotional bonding between the children and parents or caregivers

 • Poor parenting practices mostly affect